anhogan/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+Class components make it easier to set up and manage multiple layers of state with fewer lines of code.
+They also allow us to user built in lifecycle methods that are part of the React Component class to perform actions upon mounting, unmounting, etc.

 - [ ] Name three lifecycle methods and their purposes.

+componentDidMount: where you can set up any initial data calls, event listeners, etc. that will render with component to display the correct information and pass it down appropriately.

+setState: used to change the state and will cause a re-render and a new call to any API calls in the componentDidMount section.

+componentWillUnmount: used to clean up data when the class unmounts from the screen.
+Such as stopping an API call from fetching data, turning off event listeners, etc.

 - [ ] What is the purpose of a custom hook?

+The purpose of a custom hook is to build out reusable code that can apply non-visual behavior / stateful logic to a component.

 - [ ] Why is it important to test our apps?

+Testing is important to help us identify bugs so they don’t show up in production.
+It makes devs think about edge cases and acts as a safety net when implementing new features / bug fixes / refactoring /etc. Implementing good tests can act as documentation for the code and it’s desired actions.
+Having tests will ultimately make your codebase cheaper and easier to maintain as well.

 ## Project Set Up